Newton-le-Willows: History

+Newton's growth principally took place from the mid-19th century however the local area has been inhabited for the past millennium.
+An approximately 20ft wide road constructed during the Roman occupation of Britain roughly connecting Warrington and Wigan lies beneath the town running south to north through the Wargrave area.

 Before the Norman Conquest, Newton was head of a hundred.
 The Domesday hundred was assessed at five hides one of which included Newton.
 The lord of the manor was Edward the Confessor at his death in 1066.
 The Newton Hundred was subsequently combined with the Warrington and Derby Hundreds to form the West Derby Hundred.

 The fields between Newton and Winwick were the site of the battle of Winwick, the last battle of the Second English Civil War.

 Newton has two railway stations.
 Newton-le-Willows railway station and Earlestown railway station, opened in 1830.
 They are two of the oldest railway stations.
 Earlestown was an important junction where the original Liverpool and Manchester Railway line was joined by the 1837 line running south to Birmingham.
-The town also had three other railway stations, situated at Parkside, the Vulcan Village, and the old racecourse (which closed when Haydock Park Racecourse was opened).
-Parkside is notable as the site of the world's first fatal rail accident, at which a notable MP at the time, William Huskisson died.
-Two other local railway related landmarks are Newton Viaduct and the Sankey Viaduct which is locally known as the "Nine Arches".
+The town also had three other railway stations, at Parkside, the Vulcan Village, and the old racecourse (which closed when Haydock Park Racecourse was opened).
+Parkside is notable as the site of the world's first fatal rail accident, in which MP William Huskisson died.
+Two other railway related landmarks are Newton Viaduct and the Sankey Viaduct known locally as the "Nine Arches".

 Governance

 Forming part of the historic county boundaries of Lancashire from a very early time, Newton-le-Willows is an ancient town.
 It was initially part of the Fee of Makerfield, which was part of the West Derby Hundred.
 It was later made a parliamentary borough from 1558 until 1832, one of the earliest in Lancashire.
 From this date until 1894, the town came under the control of a court leet and improvement commissioners.
 The developing industrial town was then created into an urban district under the name Newton in Makerfield.
 The name of the urban district was changed in 1939 to Newton-le-Willows.
 On 1 April 1974 Newton-le-Willows Urban District Council merged with a number of neighbouring local authorities, to create St Helens Metropolitan Borough Council in the new ceremonial county of Merseyside.

-Newton-le-Willows is split into two wards, Newton East and Newton West, each ward returns three councillors to serve on St Helens Borough Council.
+Newton-le-Willows is split into two wards, Newton East and Newton West; each ward returns three councillors to serve on St Helens Borough Council.
 As of May 2022, the East ward is represented by three Labour councillors, while Newton West has two Independent councillors and one Labour.